 On average you will need about 4 ounces of stuffing per person for Thanksgiving.
 If you are feeding a hungry crowd or not serving a lot of sides, you should plan on more stuffing per person.
 However, if you need a rough estimate, ¾ cup (or 4 ounces) per person is a safe approximation.

-If you want to have leftovers, increase the amount to 1 cup of stuffing per person.
+If you like to make extra stuffing for leftovers, simply increase the amount of stuffing to 1 cup per person.

 Yes – kind of!
 Technically, the stuffing can be partially made in advance.